ryota2357/lico/README.md

-# Lic
+# Lico

-> Lic is a simple programming language.
+> Lico is a simple programming language.

 **Under development**